Path: Community Settings >> Security >> Access Restriction >> Email Based Access Control

 Access Control Settings

-- Blacklist: Enter the email domains in this section whom access to the community need to be restricted.
+- Blacklist: Enter the email domains in this section whose access to the community need to be restricted.

 You can invite friends to join your community by selecting the domain in the dropdown and invite five friends at a time.